 Please leave your thoughts about a special verse, teaching, etc. that you enjoyed at one of the following:

-Now, there are at least two quick questions that I should NEVER ask you:
+There are at least two questions that you and I should NEVER ask:

 And Adam and Eve, his wife, ceased not to call upon God.
 And Adam knew Eve his wife, and she conceived and bare Cain, and said: I have gotten a man from the Lord; wherefore he may not reject his words.
 But behold, Cain hearkened not, saying: Who is the Lord that I should know him?
 (Moses 5:16, emphsasis added)